ohhsodead/FileMasta/README.md

 <br />

 ## What is OpenTheatre?
 OpenTheatre is a search engine designed to search and index files hosted among freely available web servers.
-It communicates with our own [Json API database](https://dropbox.com/sh/bqb14ty282xm9xi/AACeniqYjhq2auw3KU3oNW2Fa?dl=0), which is updated daily by our robots that crawl through free access internet resources.
-All public resources are available for everyone to browse in our [directories database](https://github.com/invu/opentheatre/tree/master/api), where users can submit open web directories.
+It communicates with our own [Public Json File](https://dropbox.com/sh/bqb14ty282xm9xi/AACeniqYjhq2auw3KU3oNW2Fa?dl=0), which is updated daily by our robots that crawl through free access internet resources to list the best quality files it finds.
+All resources are available for everyone to browse in our [directories database](https://github.com/invu/opentheatre/tree/master/api), where users can submit open web directories.
 OpenTheatre hosts no content, we provide only access to already available files in a same way Google and other search engines do.

-## Some features available
+## Some Features Available
-- User-friendly with searches at lightning speed
+- User-friendly interface with searches at lightning speed
-- Multilingual support (en, es, fr, de, cs) - contributions are welcome!
+- Multilingual support - contributions are welcome!
-- Discover over one hundred thousand files
+- Discover over one hundred thousand online files
 - Search movies by name, actor, year and genre
 - Collects metadeta from public APIs
 - Filter files by format, host and sort alphabetically
-- Integrated VLC media player
+- Packed with VLC Media Player
 - Support for external players (Currently includes WMP, MPC & VLC)
 - Automatic local cache updates

-## Latest build
+## Latest Build
-OpenTheatre 2.11
+OpenTheatre 2.12.1

 ## Framework & Backend
-The application is using .NET 4.6.2 WinForms Framework written in C#
+The application is using .NET 4.7.1 WinForms Framework written in C#

-## Supported platforms
+## Supported Platforms
 Windows 7 and above (Windows 7, 8, 8.1, 10)

 ## Installation